wmaurice-73/evt_application_exit_velocity/README.md

 The processed data only contains the best exit velocity each player has obtained within these years

-The pot_method.R file uses the processed data to estimate the right endpoint of the data.
-We chose a threshold via a graphical procedure using the empirical mean excess plot
+The pot_method.R file uses the processed data to estimate the right endpoint of the data using the peaks over threshold approach.
+We chose a threshold via a graphical procedure, using the empirical mean excess plot.
-Since the prebuilt R function MeanExcess only produces a discrete plot, one can use the mean_excess_plot.py file to generate a continuous plot.
+Since the prebuilt R function MeanExcess only produces a discrete plot, one can use the mean_excess_plot.py file to generate the continuous plot appearing in the thesis.

-The semi_parametric_method.py file contains all the calculation of a semi-parametric approach, using the moment estimator to estimate the shape parameter.
-It also produces all the plots we used to chose ranges of k for our used estimators and to display our results.
+The semi_parametric_method.py file  uses the processed data to estimate the right endpoint of the data using a semi-parametric approach.
+We use the moment estimator to estimate the shape parameter.
+The file also produces all the plots we used to choose ranges of k for our used estimators and to display our results.

 The plots.py file produces all the figures appearing in the thesis outside of Chapter 6.